 Section 21 of the Shipping and Port Control Ordinance empowers the Director of Marine to give the owner or the master of a vessel that is stranded, abandoned or sunk in the waters of Hong Kong directions as he or she sees fit in respect of the removal, raising or destruction of the vessel, and it is an offence not to comply with those directions.
 The Director has wide powers to contract with tugs and salvors for this purpose.
-Pursuant to Section 12 of the Merchant Shipping (Limitation of Shipowners Liability) Ordinance, most of the provisions of the LLMC Convention 1976 have force of law in Hong Kong; however, claims in respect of the raising, removal, destruction or the rendering harmless of a ship that has been sunk, wrecked, stranded or abandoned are not subject to limitation of liability under Hong Kong law.
-The Nairobi International Convention on the Removal of Wrecks 2007 (the Nairobi WRC 2007) came into force in China on 11 February 2017, but China's ratification does not apply to Hong Kong or Macao.
+Pursuant to Section 12 of the Merchant Shipping (Limitation of Shipowners Liability) Ordinance (Cap 434), most of the provisions of the LLMC Convention 1976 have force of law in Hong Kong; however, claims in respect of the raising, removal, destruction or the rendering harmless of a ship that has been sunk, wrecked, stranded or abandoned are not subject to limitation of liability ibid., Section 4.